Hello Fellow Readers,

 After the presentation, I asked who in the crowd was a member for the longest run.
 Nancy Stewart spoke up having joined the club in 1969.
 The room exploded in applause.
 Also in the audience was Susan O’Donnell, President of The Garden Club of New Jersey with over 120 garden clubs and more than 5,000 members age 6-adult.

-After the group photo outside the venue located on the Navesink River, we lingered and browsed through the historic materials on display.
-Member Terry Blake kindly gave me a “private tour” of the display demonstrating their activities including the installation of an herb garden for The Allen House in Shrewsbury, NJ built in 1710.
-The lovely design of the herb garden was done by Ellen Preissler.
+After the group photo outside the venue located on the Navesink River, we lingered and browsed through the historical materials on display.
+Member Terry Blake kindly gave me a “private tour” of the exhibit demonstrating their activities including the installation of an herb garden for The Allen House in Shrewsbury, NJ built in 1710.
+Ellen Preissler did the lovely design of the herb garden.

 “Terry and Ellen are our Allen House herb garden gurus,” remarked Susan Hellman (Club President – a post shared with Judy Bonnana).“They chose herbs true to the era which were common then, but some are unusual now.
 Our herb gurus were able to track them down!”